ronghanghu/detectron2_vitdet/README.md

 # the following will install the lib with
 # symbolic links, so that you can modify
-# the files if you wantand won't need to
+# the files if you want and won't need to
 # re-build it
 python setup.py build develop
 ```